Gonaochai/Gonaochai/README.md

-- 👋 Hi, I’m JING JING @Gonaochai
+- 👋 Hi, I’m JING @Gonaochai
+- 🌱 I’m currently learning AI stuff + tools
+- 💞️ I’m looking to collaborate on a gaming educational software project
+- 📫 How to reach me ...msg me here, on linkedin or discord!

 - 👀 I’m interested in all new things
-- 🌱 I’m currently learning CS50 AI
-- 💞️ I’m looking to collaborate on a educational software project
-- 📫 How to reach me ...skype, discord and leave me a message!
+Computer and Electronics
+Software engineering/development / Technical Sales
+Digital Technologies (Artificial intelligence, Machine Learning, Big data / data analytics) Internet of Things (embedded system and sensors, robotics, automation)